 The nauseating pain of a one-sided

-pain. ("Bursitis" and backpain may arise from the upper and
+(Additional diagnoses of bursitis and back pain may arise from the upper and

 lower fibers of the same muscle;